nihr43/rcss-notes/README.md

 	- `adduser user`
 	- `usermod -aG rcss user`
 3. Query the ldap server for a specific user.
-	- see serperate ldap notes
+	- see seperate ldap notes